Musculoskeletal (MSK) Knowledge Network

 Find out more from our FAQs page.

 Networks can and do take many forms, and ARMA is not proposing that all CCGs should adopt the same model or approach: the key requirement is a shared commitment to developing networks for the purpose of making MSK care more integrated, more person-centred and more effective.

 Join the Knowledge Network

-Click the Register button below to enter details of your CCG.
+Click the Register button below to enter your contact details.

 “Networks are the future”